Nijat-Mansimov/first-angular-project/README.md

 # Shop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+In this project, I want to show you a filtering technique with Angular, which I just started learning.
+This project, I made filtering operations on the services.
+The filterText you typed in the input field is always input's under, but here the products do not come from a database.
+I am planning to add categories or products by developing the program, this is just a beginner level program after all.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.